dfaure/rust-android-hello-world/README.md

 Hello world in Rust, for Android

-This is a minimal test application based on `NativeActivity` that just outputs a line into a file (see below why it does that instead of log!).

 30 June 2024, south of France, it's too hot to turn on a PC, I want to do some Rust hacking directly on my Android tablet.
 How hard can it be?

+Here is a minimal test application based on `NativeActivity` that just outputs a line into a file (see below why it does that instead of log!).

 # Gradle Build on an Android device